 Hairdressers are included in step two of Boris Johnson’s roadmap, which means they will be allowed to open on April 12 along with pubs, hotels and non-essential retail.
 This includes mobile hairdressers, so they are not currently allowed to work until mid-April.

-Do I have to wear a mask at the hairdressers 2021?
+Do hairdressers have to wear masks and visors 2021?

 To recap, a clear visor/goggles and a Type II face mask should be worn by hairdressers and barbers and clients should wear a face covering unless they are exempt.
 Clients should not remove their face coverings, unless it is essential.